Everything Is Working

 Concentration and Liquidity Governance

-Pre-IPO exposure evaluated relative to total net worth and human capital risk.
-Diversification thresholds defined in advance, not emotionally at liquidity events.
-Decision guardrails installed before volatility tested discipline.
+Pre IPO and concentrated equity exposure were measured relative to total net worth and human capital risk.
+Diversification thresholds were defined before liquidity events, not during them.

 04